optimas-org/optimas/doc/source/user_guide/basic_usage/analyze_output.rst

 - ``libE-stats.txt``: log indicating the worker, start time, end time, etc. of each evaluation.
 - ``ensemble.log``: log of ``libEnsemble`` containing the main events of the run.
-This includes the commands with each evaluation was launched.
+This includes the commands with which each evaluation was launched.
 - ``exploration_history_after_sim_<last_simulation_number>.npy``:
   numpy file that contains the
   `history array <https://libensemble.readthedocs.io/en/main/function_guides/history_array.html>`_